Consensys/linea-specification/prc/bls/notes.md

 - BLS12_G2ADD: send points to G2_ADD circuit (C2 membership is included).
 - BLS12_G2MSM: send points to G2_MSM circuit (C2 and G2 memberships are included).
 - BLS12_PAIRING_CHECK:
-    - If all pair of points are trivial (small and large point are at infinity) do nothing.
+    - TRIVIAL_ALL_INFTY case: If all small and large point are at infinity, do nothing.
-    For every pair of point:
+    - TRIVIAL_WITH_MEMBERSHIP_CHECK case: If for every pair of points, one is at infinity and the other is not, then:
+        - If small point is at infinity, then send large point to G2_MEMBERSHIP circuit to prove membership to C2 and G2.
+        - If large point is at infinity, then send small point to G1_MEMBERSHIP circuit to prove membership to C1 and G1.
+    - non_trivial case: If there is at least one pair points that are not at infinity, then:
         - If small point is at infinity, then send large point to G2_MEMBERSHIP circuit to prove membership to C2 and G2.
         - If large point is at infinity, then send small point to G1_MEMBERSHIP circuit to prove membership to C1 and G1.
         - If pair of point is non-trivial (neither the small point nor the large are at infinity) , send the pair to the PAIRING circuit.